jkmckay/DaggerWithAndroidViewModel/README.md

     - DetailActivityModule (annotated with @ContributesAndroidInjecto)
   - AndroidInjectionModule

-Additionally Using `DaggerApplication` and its associated classes further removes the need from boilerplate, especially from the Application class. as can be seen in the `TODO` build variant.
+Additionally Using `DaggerApplication` and its associated classes further removes the need from boilerplate, especially from the Application class. as can be seen in the DaggerCore module.

 ### Sources